-5. Marc New York Belmont Water Resistant Hooded Down & Feather Fill Coat with Faux Fur Trim
+4. Marc New York Belmont Down & Feather Fill Coat

 ON THE PRICIER SIDE

 It’s not $1,000 and, well, it’s not even close, but this $350 water-resistant down and feather coat is definitely one of the pricier options we’re throwing at you.
-The price is with good reason though, because this coat has a striking rich black color, a beautiful fur trim and total insulation to keep you warm even when the temperatures head into the negatives.
+The price comes is worthy of the product though, because this coat has a striking rich black color, a beautiful fur trim and total insulation to keep you warm even when the temperatures head into the negatives.
 A coat like this can pair with just about any outfit, so feel free to wear this baby opened up so everyone on the streets can see what you’ve got on underneath.

 This lightweight, warm and affordable jacket comes in a variety of colors and features a detachable fur hood to give you options throughout the winter.
 Its price can’t be beaten, but rest assured you won’t be sacrificing warmth through this accessible and affordable option.
 With positive reviews from hundreds of Amazon customers, this is one of the best parkas you’ll find for under $100.
 As we mentioned, there are tons of colors, but we’re sort of geeking over this deep red color below right now because it’s a handsome way to add a pop of color to your every day look as the temps drop.